- Departments A through H

-When Sara’s not in the office, you can find her with her husband, young children, and dog taking advantage of the beautiful outdoor amenities in the Rocky Mountains.
+When Sara is not in the office, you can find her with her husband, children, and dog taking advantage of the beautiful outdoor amenities in the Rocky Mountains.

-Diane Foster is the Assistant City Manager, and has been in this role since 2020.
-The Assistant City Manager directly oversees Aspen’s Downtown Vitality and Parking, Transportation, Wheeler Opera House, Parks and Recreation, and Kids First, and Aspen Pitkin County Housing Authority (APCHA).
+Diane Foster is the Assistant City Manager and has been in this role since 2020.
+The Assistant City Manager directly oversees the Wheeler Opera House, Parks and Recreation, Kids First, and Aspen Pitkin County Housing Authority (APCHA).

-Diane, her husband, and two dogs, moved to Aspen from Park City, Utah, where Diane served as City Manager for seven years.
+Diane and her husband moved to Aspen from Park City, Utah, where Diane served as City Manager for seven years.
 She loves snowboarding and camping, and you will find her most weekends on the slopes or at a campsite.

-Scott Miller (he/him/his) is the Aspen Public Works Director and has worked at the City of Aspen since 2008.
-The Public Works Director oversees Capital Asset, Engineering, and Affordable Housing Development.
+Scott Miller is the Aspen Public Works Director and has worked at the City of Aspen since 2008.
+The Public Works Director oversees Capital Asset, Engineering, Streets, Parking, Transportation, and Affordable Housing Development.

-Scott and his wife live on Cemetery lane with their cat.
-Scott loves to spend time with family, bike the Rio Grande Trail, and tell jokes.
+Scott and his wife live on Cemetery Lane with their cat.
+Scott enjoys time with family, biking the Rio Grande Trail, and telling jokes.

-Alissa Farrell (she/her/hers) is the Administrative Services Director, and has worked with the City of Aspen since 2004.
-The Administrative Services Director oversees Human Resources, Information Technology, and Strategy and Innovation.
+Alissa Farrell is the Administrative Services Director and has worked with the City of Aspen since 2004.
+The Administrative Services Director oversees Human Resources, City Clerk, Information Technology, Communications, Risk Management, and Strategy and Innovation departments at the City.

 Alissa and her son live in the downtown core and are true outdoor enthusiasts.
 You can find them on the slopes, mountain bike trails, skate parks, or running around various hiking trails with their dog.